 Facts and Stats

-- Prostate Cancer is the third leading cause of cancer death in Canadian men (behind lung cancer).
+- Prostate cancer is the third leading cause of cancer death in Canadian men (only behind lung and colorectal cancer)

-- Prostate Cancer afflicts men 45 years of age and older, with the incidence increasing with age.
-Men with a family history of Prostate Cancer are at increased risk so these examinations and tests should begin at age 40.
+- Prostate Cancer typically afflicts men 50 years of age and older, with the incidence increasing with age.
+Men with a family history of Prostate Cancer are at increased risk so these examinations and tests should begin at age 45.

 - Prostate Cancer has no known causes or prevention.